 Later, Bell, his wife, Alpern, and Speedway Motorsports Chief Operations Officer Mike Burch were escorted to the Tomb of the Unknown Soldier.
 Bell and Burch were then briefed on the wreath-laying protocol inside the Memorial Amphitheater’s artifacts room.

 With precision and reverence, the wreath was placed before the two stepped back.
-The moment was marked by a silence that soon gave way to the solemn notes of Taps.
+The moment was marked by silence that soon gave way to the solemn notes of Taps.

 At exactly 11 AM ET, the clock bells rang, signaling the changing of the guard.
-Bell, Alpern, Burch, and Morgan Bell observed the ritual from the steps leading down to the tomb, where members of The Old Guard have stood watch continuously since 1948.
+Bell, Alpern, Burch, and Morgan observed the ritual from the steps leading down to the tomb, where members of The Old Guard have stood watch continuously since 1948.

 Bell’s grandfather served in World War II, and his uncle fought in the Vietnam War.
 Though Bell had never visited Arlington before, he leaned on the words of his father, David, who had once visited.

-His father had told him it was an honor to take part in the wreath-laying ceremony and to witness the changing of the guard — an experience marked by indefatigable discipline and precision.
+His father had told him it was an honor to take part in the wreath-laying ceremony and to witness the changing of the guard — an experience marked by discipline and precision.

-Alongside the wreath-laying, the group also visited the gravesite of the astronauts lost in the Challenger explosion and spent time with members of the 3rd U.S. Infantry Regiment, known as The Old Guard.
+The group also visited the gravesite of the astronauts lost in the Challenger explosion and spent time with members of the 3rd U.S. Infantry Regiment, known as The Old Guard.

 Fox Sports veteran believes Bell is ready for a Cup championship win

 According to Joy, that approach earned Bell a great deal of respect both in the garage and across the sport.
-He added, “He’s [Bell] someone that NASCAR respects and listens to.
-And I think they’re ready for him to be a champion.”
-With Bell already having secured three consecutive wins this season, it remains to be seen whether Joy’s prediction will come true by the end of this year.
+“He’s [Bell] someone that NASCAR respects and listens to.
+And I think they’re ready for him to be a champion,” he added.